TribeMedia/loopback-example-recipes/docs/model-recipes.md

 The open model is simple and flexible.
 It works well for free-form style data as the model doesn't constrain the properties and their types.
-But for other scenarios, a predefined model is preferred as it will validate the data and make sure the data is exchangeable between multiple systems.
+But for other scenarios, a predefined model is preferred as it will validate the data and ensure it can be exchanged by multiple systems.

 ## Part 2: Models with schema definitions

-> I want to build a mobile application which will interact with some backend data.
+> I want to build a mobile application that will interact with some backend data.
 I would love to see a working REST API and mobile SDK before I implement the server side logic.